EPIC-Campus-LPS/dsa-f24-stoplight-Bryceg-26/README.md

 - Add comments to your Python script to explain how it works.
 - Take a short video of your stoplight working and a clear top-down photo of your wiring

-- [ ] Upload `led_stoplight.py`, the video, and the photo to this repository then continue to Part II
+- [ ] Upload `led_stoplight.py`, the video, and the photo to this repository then continue to Part III

 ## Part III - RBG LED